-When adding text, designs or even brush strokes on a digital layout, there is no difference whether your element overlaps more than one surface, however, in real traditional paper scrapbooking, that would not be the case.
+When adding text, designs, or even brush strokes on a digital layout, there is no difference in whether your element overlaps more than one surface.
+However, in real traditional paper craft, that would not be the case.
 First, you would be unlikely to write from one surface onto another one, and second, if you did, the result would show something very characteristic: a disruption in the continuity of the element.
 Here is how you can recreate that detail in digital projects.

 Let's get started

 Let's assume we want to add a hand-drawn design of a flower to the edge of a photo, and it will extend on the background paper.
 We have two different surfaces: the photo and the paper.
 Let's add that design on its own layer (of course).

 This is probably how most people would layer those elements in their layouts, but we can do better.

 This technique will require the top surface and the design to be linked together so their respective position will not change.

 In the Layers palette, select both layers, holding the Ctrl key, and then click the Link icon.